LukasWoodtli/WebPage/content/harmful_c_functions.md

+---
-Title: Harmful C Functions and their replacements
+title: Harmful C Functions and their replacements
-Category: Programming
+category: Programming
-Tags: C, C++
+tags: [C, C++]
+---
 [TOC]

 # Pre- and postfixes for printf and scanf